eatinghorror/eatinghorror.github.io/source/_posts/2014-03-04-fish-stock.markdown

 <!-- more -->

 This is extraordinarily easy to make and very healthy.
 Fish provide iodine -- an important nutrient that other foods permitted on the autoimmune protocol lack, making fish stock an essential staple.
-Iodine is important element in regulating the thyroid activity.
-Fish stock also provides all of the same benefits that beef stock provides -- mainly its glycine and proline composition help heal the gut.
+Iodine is an important element in regulating thyroid activity.
+Fish stock also provides all of the same benefits that beef stock provides.

 I'm going to use my 6-quart slow cooker to do most of the heavy lifting.
 Before we get started, you'll need